jimhigson/oboe.js/writing/main/6_Conclusion.md

 Would benefit from a stateless language where everything is stateless at all times to avoid having to program defensively.

-### XML

-Same pattern could be extended to XML.
-Or any tree-based format.
-Text is easier but no reason why not binary applications.

 ### JSONPath